Ekaterina Schulmann: Family

 She is married to Mikhail Schulmann, an expert on Vladimir Nabokov and a literary critic, whom she met on the Internet via LiveJournal.ru.
 The Schulmanns have three children (two daughters and a son) together.

 Recognition

-According to Levada Center 2020 research, Schulmann was one of the most inspiring Russians to respondents between 40 and 55 years.
+According to the Levada Center's 2020 research, Schulmann was one of the most inspiring Russians for respondents between 40 and 55 years of age.
 Glamour magazine named her Woman of the Year in 2020.
-On April 13, 2021, she was awarded with a medal ‘For Developing State of Law’ by the Federal Chamber of Lawyers’.
+On April 13, 2021, she was awarded a medal ‘For Contribution to the Development of the Rule of Law’ by the Federal Chamber of Advocates.

 Russian journalist Vladimir Guriev once jokingly said that he hoped Schulmann would be Russia's next president.
-Though Ekaterina herself refuses to have any ambition in that sphere, the slogan ‘Schulmann to presidency’ became popular on the Russian-speaking Internet.
+Though Schulmann herself has denied any ambition in that sphere, the slogan ‘Schulmann to presidency’ became popular on the Russian-speaking internet.

-In 2021, Oxxxymiron mentioned her in his rap song ("No milf is sexier than Ekaterina Schulmann"), which was widely discussed online.
-Schulmann herself declined to comment it.
+In 2021, Oxxxymiron mentioned her in his rap song Agent ("No milf is sexier than Ekaterina Schulmann"), which was widely discussed online.
+Schulmann herself declined to comment on it.